wsperat/forest-fire/README.md

 - split semantics stay the same across dense and sparse storage
 - dense binary columns and sparse binary columns both use the binary split path
 - `SparseTable` changes storage and access cost, not the public learner API

+## Inference optimization

+ForestFire now exposes a second inference form:

+- Rust: `model.optimize_inference(Some(physical_cores))?`
+- Python: `model.optimize_inference(physical_cores=...)`

+This produces an optimized runtime object that preserves exactly the same semantics, predictions, and JSON IR as the original model.
+The optimized object is prediction-only.
+Serialization still comes from the same underlying model representation, which is why optimized and non-optimized models export the same IR.

+### What is optimized

+The optimized runtime does a few different things:

+- standard trees are converted into prediction-only node layouts
+- binary splits use array-indexed child selection instead of repeated `if/else` branching
+- multiway classifier splits precompute a dense bin-to-child lookup table, replacing per-row linear search over branches
+- oblivious trees are stored as compact per-level feature and threshold arrays, then evaluated by accumulating the leaf index directly
+- raw inference inputs are converted into a row-major binned matrix, which improves cache locality during repeated row traversal
+- batch prediction is parallelized across rows with a dedicated Rayon thread pool created by `optimize_inference(...)`

+### Why this is faster

+These optimizations target the main sources of inference cost:

+- branch prediction misses from irregular tree traversal
+- pointer chasing through training-oriented tree structures
+- repeated branch scans for multiway splits
+- poor memory locality when scoring many rows
+- leaving CPU cores idle on embarrassingly parallel batch prediction

+The optimized runtime does not change the model.
+It changes only how that same model is laid out and executed.

+### Where it helps the most

+The biggest gains usually come from:

+- large prediction batches, where row-parallel execution can keep all requested cores busy
+- deeper standard trees, where branch-reduced traversal matters more
+- classifier trees with multiway nodes, because the dense child lookup avoids repeated branch search
+- repeated scoring workloads, where the one-time optimization cost is amortized across many predictions
+- dense numeric or mixed tabular batches, where traversal cost dominates once preprocessing has been done

+### Where it helps less

+The gains are usually smaller for:

+- tiny prediction batches, where thread-pool and preprocessing overhead dominate
+- `target_mean`, because its inference path is already trivial
+- very shallow trees, where there is little branch structure to optimize away
+- cases where input coercion dominates total latency more than model traversal does

+### Why this also matters for future GPU work

+The optimized runtime is intentionally flatter than the training structures:

+- standard trees become simple prediction nodes
+- oblivious trees become level arrays plus leaf arrays
+- inference inputs become compact binned matrices

+That is a better starting point for future compiled CPU kernels and GPU kernels than the richer training-time representation.
+The IR does not need to change for that work, because the optimized runtime is just another execution strategy for the same exported model.

 ## Serialization and IR